Introduction to the Raspberry Pi and Raspberry Pi Camera Module

 import matplotlib.pyplot as plt # import matplotlib

-him = ax.imshow(im_data) # plot image and save handle
+im_data = ax.imshow(im_data) # plot image and save handle him

 Whenever you are plotting images it is critical to visually indicating the scale of the objects in the photo.
 One way to do this is to directly calculate the magnification of the object and then use this information to convert pixel number to a physical length in the image.
 A simpler way is to measure the size in pixels of an object of known length in your image and use this to calculate the size of a pixel in your image in physical units of length such as meters or centimeters.